Maia Chaka: Officiating career

 Chaka began officiating in 2007 at high school football games in Virginia.
-By 2009, she officiated the Virginia State High School Championship Game hosted in Charlottesville, Virginia at UVA Scott Stadium on the campus of the University of Virginia.
+By 2009, she officiated the Virginia State High School Championship Game hosted in Charlottesville, Virginia, at UVA Scott Stadium on the campus of the University of Virginia.
 In 2011, she began officiating Division I football with Conference USA.
 Chaka served as an official for the 2013 Fight Hunger Bowl, along with Thomas.
 Chaka joined the Officiating Development Program for the NFL in 2014.
 In 2018, Chaka began working regular season Pac-12 games.
 In 2019, Chaka began officiating NCAA Division I women's basketball.

 In the 2020/2021 Pac-12 season, Chaka was the head linesman, including at the 2021 Senior Bowl.
 On March 5, 2021, Chaka received her promotion as an on-field official for the National Football League.
 Her first NFL game as line judge was on September 12, 2021, between the Carolina Panthers and the New York Jets.

+After officiating in the NFL for three seasons, Chaka did not return to the league for 2024.